code-of-kpp/rss2files/README.md

-# Saving files from feeds
+# Saving files mentioned in feeds

-The main goal of `rss2files` is to help you in downloading latest versions of files (binaries) stored on code.google.com and sf.net.
+The main goal of `rss2files` is to help you with downloading latest versions of files (binaries) stored on code.google.com and sf.net.
 Should be helpfull in creating off-line file mirrors for specific set of projects.